Struct rocket::Rocket

 source

-pub fn configure<T: Provider>(self, provider: T) -> Self
+pub fn reconfigure<T: Provider>(self, provider: T) -> Self

-Sets the configuration provider in self to provider.
+Overrides the current configuration provider with provider.

 §Example